jezzsantos/servicestacktoolkit/README.md

 ServiceStack Toolkit
 ===================

-(The is a community run project, all contributions are very welcome)
+(The is a community run project, all contributions are very welcome, actually, they are necessary!)

 A developer toolkit (for Visual Studio 2013) for building ServiceStack web services.